Sesame Street: Media

 Director Jon Stone, talking about the music of Sesame Street, said: "There was no other sound like it on television."
 For the first time in children's television, the show's songs fulfilled a specific purpose and supported its curriculum.
 In order to attract the best composers and lyricists, the CTW allowed songwriters like Joe Raposo, Sesame Street's first musical director, to retain the rights to the songs they wrote, which earned them lucrative profits and helped the show sustain public interest.
 By 2019, there were 180 albums of Sesame Street music produced, and its songwriters had received 11 Grammys.
 In late 2018, the SW announced a multi-year agreement with Warner Music Group to re-launch Sesame Street Records in the U.S. and Canada.
 For the first time in 20 years, "an extensive catalog of Sesame Street recordings" was made available to the public in a variety of formats, including CD and vinyl compilations, digital streaming, and downloads.

 Sesame Street used animations and short films commissioned from outside studios, interspersed throughout each episode, to help teach their viewers basic concepts like numbers and letters.
 Jim Henson was one of the many producers to create short films for the show.
 Shortly after Sesame Street debuted in the United States, the CTW was approached independently by producers from several countries to produce versions of the show at home.
 These versions came to be called "co-productions."
 By 2001 there were over 120 million viewers of all international versions of Sesame Street, and in 2006, there were twenty co-productions around the world.
 By its 50th anniversary in 2019, 190 million children viewed over 160 versions of Sesame Street in 70 languages.
 In 2005, Doreen Carvajal of The New York Times reported that income from the co-productions and international licensing accounted for $96 million.

-Musical

-Sesame Street the Musical opened at Theatre Row off Broadway on September 8, 2022 and will run through to November 27, 2022.
+Sesame Street the Musical opened at Theatre Row off Broadway on September 8, 2022.

+In 2015, HBO acquired the production rights to the show, which included an agreement of exclusive rights for nine months at which point the episodes were to be given away free of charge to other networks (e.g. PBS).
+In December 2024, HBO announced it would part ways with Sesame Street.